 Are you ready to be a professional actor or writer?

-Fill out the form and we'll connect you to an admissions advisor!
+Fill out the form and we’ll connect you to an acting advisor!

 Sean made his acting debut at the age of five in Voyage Around My Father with Sir Laurence Olivier.
 Many TV roles for UK television followed including Tegs in Grange Hill, Aiden Brosnan in Eastenders, Marty in Dangerfield and Lee in Sunburn (BBC).
-Sean played the role of Euan in The WB sitcom, Off Centre, and most recently he has been playing the role of Robin Hood in ABC’s hit series Once Upon A Time .
+Sean played the role of Euan in The WB sitcom, Off Centre, and most recently he has been playing the role of Robin Hood in ABC’s hit series Once Upon A Time.
 Born in England, Sean now lives in L.A.

 Story Institute’s Program Advisory Committee or (PAC) offers strategic guidance and feedback to the programs offered at Story Institute.
 They ensure the programs are consistent year to year in their core foundations while ensuring the continuous evolutions we are seeing in the industry are also implemented to keep our students learning the requirements of not just today but tomorrow as well.
 The PAC reviews all proposals and major changes to new and/or existing programs and makes recommendations and amendments for consideration.